How to Become a Spanish Translator in 4 Steps

 Some employers require at least a bachelor’s degree in Spanish or specifically in translation.
 However, many places will accept a certificate of proficiency, as well.

-One of the most common certificates of Spanish competency is offered through the American Translators Association (ATA).
-This professional organization certifies translators through a test, which costs $525.
+- American Translators Association (ATA) certifies translators through a test that costs $525.
 The results are accepted by many employers as official proof of competency in the language.
+Just note that you need to be a member of the ATA for four weeks before taking the test.

-If you are not sure whether you are prepared for the exam, then you might want to take a practice test.
-Practice tests also come at a cost but you will receive your test back with the errors marked so you can use it as an opportunity to see what areas need improvement and adjust your studies accordingly.
+- If you are not sure whether you are prepared for the exam, then you might want to take a practice test.

 3. Boost Your Resume

-Check with a local nonprofit organization, a religious institution or even the nearby school—these are all places that could always use a translator and many would be happy to allow you to practice with them as they will also benefit from this.
-It is a win-win situation!
+Check with a local nonprofit organization, a religious institution or even the nearby school—these are all places that could always use a translator.

 Another way to get practice and experience is by translating articles on Wikipedia!